morganney/vite-plugin-specifier/README.md

 type Map = Record<string, string>
 ```

-An object tha maps one specifier to another.
-If any specifier matches a map's key, the corresponding value will be used to update the specifier.
+An object that maps one string to another.
+If any specifier matches a `map`'s key, the corresponding value will be used to update the specifier.

 ### `extMap`